-- Pin Level: Students must have completed and documented a minimum of 100 service hours within a single school year. - Medallion Level: Students must have accumulated and documented a minimum of 300 service hours throughout their high school career.
+- Pin Level: Students must have completed and documented a minimum of 75 service hours within a single school year. - Medallion Level: Students must have accumulated and documented a minimum of 300 service hours throughout their upper school career.
+This will be awarded to a senior at the Blessing event during graduation.